nishizumi-maho/nishizumi-setups-sync/README.md

 ## Features

 - Import setups from a ZIP archive or from another folder, or skip importing entirely.
-- Customisable team, personal and season folder names.
+- Customisable team, personal, setup supplier and season folder names.
 - Remembers the last configuration in `user_config.json`.
 - Works with any Setup supplier: select the folder or ZIP they provide.
 - Can run silently when executed with the `--silent` argument or when